jannikmenzel/ClipLock/README.md

 ## Licence

-This project is licensed under the GNU General Public License v3.0 (GPLv3) – for more details, see the `LICENSE.md` file.
+This project is licensed under the GNU General Public License v3.0 (GPLv3) – for more details, see the `LICENSE` file.

 ---